Skip to main content

 Include and exclude filters

-Control which routes are profiled:
+Control which routes and CLI invocations are profiled:

 new PerfbaseMiddleware([